Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Introduction

-The transfer matrix approach is a powerful tool for elucidating the tight-binding models for decades \cite{transfer1,transfer2,transfer3,transfer4,transfer5,transfer6,vatsal2016transfer}, which has a more terse and compact form than the method of directly solving the eigenvalue problem, and also applies to the non-Hermitian systems in recent years \cite{kunst2019transfer,luo2021transfer,hamed2023transfer}.
-In this paper, we utilize the transfer matrix approach to establish a unified depiction of the scale-free effect as well as the interplay between NHSE and SFL.
-Without loss of generality, we concentrate on the 1D finite-size non-Hermitian systems with $2\times 2$ transfer matrices, such as the Hatano-Nelson (HN) model \cite{hatano1996,hatano1997,hatano1998} and the non-Hermitian Su-Schrieffer-Heeger (NH-SSH) model \cite{lee2016skin,yao2018} with boundary impurity.
-We unveil that the UPSF effect emerges with the singular transfer matrices, while the HSSF effect appears with the nonsingular transfer matrices, which shows the existence of the bulk eigenstates possessing both NHSE and scale-free exponential decay factors.
-The UPSF effect must accompany the boundary impurity, while the HSSF effect may exist even under OBC.
-The localization length of the UPSF mode is generally quasi-linearly dependent on the system size, which is the generalized definition of the SFL in this paper - the results in previous works \cite{li2021impurity,guo2023scale,libo2023scale,molignini2023anomalous} are equivalent to specific cases with linear dependence.
-The HSSF effect implies that the NHSE under OBC blends with the emergent SFL in the finite sizes yet prevails over the competition in the thermodynamic limit, revealing the NHSE's dominance.
-Once we turn on the boundary impurity, the HSSF effect displays a finite-size dependence.
+The transfer matrix approach has been a powerful tool for elucidating tight-binding models for decades \cite{transfer1,transfer2,transfer3,transfer4,transfer5,transfer6,vatsal2016transfer}, has a briefer and more compact form than the method of directly solving the eigenvalue problem, and has also been applied to non-Hermitian systems in recent years \cite{kunst2019transfer,luo2021transfer,hamed2023transfer}.
+Several topological properties, ranging from the topological invariants on the Riemann surface to characteristic edge states, wew also established from a transfer matrix perspective in many previous works \cite{transfer3,transfer4,vatsal2016transfer,kunst2019transfer}.
+In this paper, we utilize the transfer matrix approach to establish a unified depiction of the SF effect as well as the interplay between the skin effect and the SF effect.
+Without loss of generality, we concentrate on 1D finite-size non-Hermitian systems with $2\times 2$ transfer matrices, such as the Hatano-Nelson (HN) model \cite{hatano1996,hatano1997,hatano1998} and the non-Hermitian Su-Schrieffer-Heeger (NH-SSH) model \cite{lee2016skin,yao2018} with or without the boundary impurity.
+We unveil that the unidirectional SF effect emerges with the singular transfer matrices, while the hybrid SFS effect appears with the nonsingular transfer matrices, which shows the existence of bulk eigenstates possessing both the skin effect and the SF decay factors.
+The unidirectional SF effect usually accompanies the boundary impurity, while the hybrid SFS effect may exist even under the OBC.
+The localization length of the unidirectional SF mode is generally quasilinearly dependent on the system size, which is the generalized definition of the SF effect in this paper---the results in previous works \cite{li2021impurity,guo2023scale,libo2023scale,molignini2023anomalous} are equivalent to specific cases with linear dependence.
+The hybrid SFS effect implies that the skin effect under the OBC may coexist with the SF effect at finite size yet prevails in the thermodynamic limit, revealing the NHSE's dominance.
+Once we include the boundary impurity, the hybrid SFS effect displays a finite-size dependence.
+Our studies complement the finite-size manifestation and skin effect localization of single-particle eigenstates in non-Hermitian systems, which may alter the (directional) visibility and transparency behaviors in photonic \cite{optical3,optical4,optical5,lin2022mobilityedge,optical6}, acoustic \cite{acoustic1,acoustic2,acoustic3}, and mechanical devices \cite{mechanical2,mechanical1,mechanical3}.